-With Support from the Bill & Melinda Gates Foundation, JFF Aims to Improve Outcomes for Youth who are Black, Latinx, or Experiencing Poverty
+With Support from the Bill & Melinda Gates Foundation, JFF aims to improve outcomes for young people who are Black, Latine, or experiencing poverty.

-BOSTON, MA – [March 26, 2019] – JFF, a national nonprofit that accelerates the alignment and transformation of the American workforce and education systems, today announced a new effort to expand educational and career opportunities for youth who are Black, Latinx, or experiencing poverty in partnership with the Bill & Melinda Gates Foundation.
+BOSTON, MA – [March 26, 2019] – Jobs for the Future (JFF), a national nonprofit that accelerates the alignment and transformation of the American workforce and education systems, today announced a new effort to expand educational and career opportunities for youth who are Black, Latinx, or experiencing poverty in partnership with the Bill & Melinda Gates Foundation.